 VEPESID (etoposide) by Hikma is topoisomerase inhibitors [moa].
 Approved for topoisomerase inhibitor [epc].
 First approved in 1986.

 VEPESID (etoposide) is an oral topoisomerase II inhibitor approved in 1986 for cancer treatment.
-It works by inhibiting topoisomerase II, an enzyme essential for DNA replication, thereby inducing apoptosis in rapidly dividing cancer cells.
-The drug is used primarily in combination chemotherapy regimens for hematologic malignancies and solid tumors.
+It works by inhibiting topoisomerase enzymes, leading to DNA strand breaks and cell death in rapidly dividing cancer cells.
+The drug is used across multiple oncology indications as part of combination chemotherapy regimens.

 Topoisomerase Inhibitors